 I can be a bit of a snob about steak; see I grew up in an area when some of the best beef is produced.
 Yeah, Northwest Iowa!!
 But sometimes you just want a steak and you don’t want to pay an arm and a leg.
-And sometimes that less expensive grocery store or “no name” steaks- well frankly, they can use a little help.
-That’s when you want too make this Coffee Coriander Rubbed New York Strip Steak.
+And sometimes that means less expensive grocery store or “no name” steaks- well frankly, they can use a little help.
+That’s when you want to make this Coffee Coriander Rubbed New York Strip Steak.

 About Coffee Coriander Rubbed New York Strip Steak:

 Let’s talk about the rub on this steak.
 The Coffee Coriander Rub (and no worries, it doesn’t taste like coffee, just like magic) enhances the steak but doesn’t take over.
 Once grilled it adds indescribable flavor without being so brash you’re going to think “That’s coffee on this here steak.”
 The salt helps it act like a dry rub, the spices add flavor and the touch of sugar helps everything caramelize beautifully, even on a tougher, less marbled grocery store steak.